-The first two post war British High Commissioners of Malaya had fatal bad luck.
-Sir Edward Gent was flying back to London aircraft collided with a Swedish passenger plane near RAF Northolt.
+The first two post war British High Commissioners of the Federation of Malaya had fatal bad luck.
+Sir Edward Gent was flying back to London - to be sacked - when his aircraft collided with a Swedish passenger plane near RAF Northolt.
 His successor Sir Henry Gurney was assassinated approaching Fraser's Hill in Malaya.
 This is a draft of my account of this incident - comments, additions etc very welcome.

 In early October, 1951 High Commissioner Gurney reflected on the ‘Chinese problem’.
 He lamented that the new settlements and trade union organisations were under communist attack: the rural Chinese, the peasants, who are the real targets must first be protected… If [the communists] are allowed to [continue penetrating] unopposed by any Chinese initiate whatever, the whole of the Chinese rural population will soon come under communist domination.
 These people are looking for leaders to help them resist…’ Gurney then listed all the many ways that the Chinese obstructed government efforts.
 ‘They can spend $4 million on celebrations in Singapore but can spare nothing for the MCA anti-communist efforts.’
 Many Chinese, he complained, lived in luxury, and expended a great deal of energy criticising the police and security forces.
 They did nothing to help.
 Gurney’s letter was saturated in bitterness.
 Two days after penning this exasperated invective Gurney bolted from Kuala Lumpur with his wife to spend the weekend at Fraser’s Hill, Malaya’s elite hill resort sixty five miles to the north.
 The High Commissioner’s black painted Rolls Royce car glided haughtily out of King’s House tailed by an escort commander in a police radio van and a private car driven by the Attorney General.
 A scout car brought up the rear.
 An hour or so after departure, the radio car suffered a series of mechanical mishaps – and the escort commander was forced to transfer to the scout car.
 He now had to drive at break neck speed to catch up with the Rolls.
 Between Kuala Lumpur and the Gap at the threshold of Fraser’s Hill, the journey was tense.
 The big wallowing Rolls made a wonderful target and it was not unknown for MNLA units to launch surprise attacks even on the main highways.
 The Gurneys were relieved as the Rolls turned onto the narrow, one way road that led up through thick jungle to the highland retreat.
 By then, the escort had been left far behind – and only a Land rover crammed with five unarmed Malay policemen protected the most powerful individual in the Federation of Malaya.
 It was about one o’clock.